Controlled bond expansion for DMRG ground state search at single-site costs

-\paragraph{Fermionic models on cylinders.---} To check the ability of CBE--DMRG to deal with very challenging models, we have also tested it on fermionic models on $10\times4$ cylinders, exploiting $\mathrm{U}(1)_{\mathrm{ch}}\otimes \mathrm{SU}(2)_{\mathrm{sp}}$ charge and spin symmetries.
-As a benchmark, we have considered the Hubbard model up to $\Dast = 12000$ where we find good agreement with data from Ref.~\onlinecite{Hubig2018}.
-We then considered a more challenging Kondo-Heisenberg-Holstein model, which features physical and MPO bond-dimensions from $d^\ast [d]\!=\!
-4[8]$ and $w^\ast [w]\!=\!10[16]$ (up to $\Dast=15000$) up to $d^\ast [d]\!=\!16[32]$ and $w^\ast [w]\!=\!14[30]$ (up to $\Dast = 7000$), respectively.
-More information and data demonstrating stable convergence of CBE--DMRG is shown in the supplemental material~\cite{supplement}. \paragraph{Summary and outlook.---} CBE expands bonds by adding subspaces on which $\variance^\mtwosite$, the \twosite\ contribution to the energy variance, has significant weight, thus making these subspaces accessible to \onesite\ energy minimization.
-The above results show that CBE yields \twosite\ accuracy and convergence per sweep, at \onesite\ costs.
-In contrast to previous \onesite\ methods, CBE avoids mixing parameters and is fully variational (up to bond trimming when shifting the isometry center).
-It has \onesite\ costs, since the variational space is only slightly expanded relative to \onesite\ DMRG.
-2s convergence is achieved since the bond expansion is \textit{controlled}, targeting only highly relevant parts of the \twosite\ variational space contributing strongly to the energy variance $\variance^\mtwosite$.
-Using \textit{\shrewd\ selection}, these can be identified at \onesite\ costs.
-Due to its significant costs savings, CBE opens the door to studying challenging models of current interest at higher accuracy (larger $D$) than previously possible, or tackling more complex models, with $d$ or $w$ so large that they were hitherto out of reach.
+By significantly saving costs, CBE opens the door to studying challenging models of current interest at higher accuracy (larger $D$) than previously possible, or tackling more complex models, with $d$ or $w$ so large that they were hitherto out of reach.
 Examples are multi-band models with several different type of couplings, in particular in two-dimensional settings, models involving bosonic excitations, and quantum-chemical applications.